amywutoo/Tip-Calculator/README.md

 ## Notes

-Still trying to get additional features to work
+Still trying to get additional features to work:
+Using the phone's camera to take a picture of the receipt Adding UIStepper for # of guests
+Total amount owed (per guest)

 ## License